-- Demonstrate knowledge of the problems associated with computing at an extreme scale, such us the need for multi-tier systems, programming models (with a focus on Map/Reduce), and workflow languages (e.g., FlumeJava).
+- Demonstrate knowledge of the problems associated with computing at an extreme scale, such as the need for multi-tier systems and programming models.

 - Demonstrate knowledge of the infrastructure necessary for computing at an extreme scale through enumerating different file system designs, virtualisation techniques, replication, fault-tolerance paradigms, and alternative system designs.

-- Demonstrate knowledge of summary-based data structures (e.g., Bloom filters) that can be used to efficiently process large datasets; and cluster-based algorithms for data processing, machine learning, and low latency processing through the use of distributed programming paradigms.
+- Demonstrate knowledge of data structures that can be used to efficiently process large datasets; and cluster-based algorithms for data processing, machine learning, and low latency processing through the use of distributed programming paradigms.

-- Demonstrate knowledge of large-scale distributed deep learning networks for the purposes of solving data mining and machine learning problems of extreme scale.
+- Demonstrate knowledge of large-scale distributed deep learning systems for the purposes of solving machine learning problems of extreme scale.